kellySmi/tic-tac-toe/README.md

 # Tic-Tac-Toe in React

-A simple tic tac toe app
+A simple tic tac toe app built in React.